 Press BACK from Cycle Menu to enter Service Schedule Menu.
 The Service Schedule Menu provides a user with a time based service reminder list.
 The list is broken up into "DAILY", "WEEKLY", "MONTHLY", and "QUARTERLY" Menus.
-Press the OTHER REPORT OF START REPORT OF START
+Press the ▲ or ▶ keypad to navigate to a menu item.
+Press the START keypad when menu is selected.
+Press the BACK keypad to return to Cycle Menu.